 TN72 – Affordable ADS-B

-In Europe and other countries, where the use of ADS-B equipage is voluntary then the TN72 TABS configuration is the best way to remain visible in VFR flight conditions.
+Glider customers in the U.S. looking to get ADS-B equipped may wish to see our ADS-B gliding guidance document this highlights equipment and regulations, for both certified and experimental gliders.
+In Europe and other countries, where the use of ADS-B equipment is voluntary, then the TN72 TABS configuration is the best way to remain visible to other traffic.

 - Simple ADS-B Out upgrade for all Trig transponders

-- Suitable for experimental and light-sport pilots for 2020 compliance in U.S.
+- Suitable for experimental aircraft / gliders and light-sport pilots for 2020 compliance in U.S.

 - Safer – visible on all ADS-B In systems